Home Colours: White Shirts, Navy Shorts & Green / White socks

 In 1986-87 the 2nd XI entered into league hockey for the first time.
-They were placed into the Surrey 2nd XI League in Division 2, and Andy Cusack took charge for the their first season before changing the following year to skipper a largely social 3rd XI, which played a handful of games each year from 1986-90.
+They were placed into the Surrey 2nd XI League in Division 2, and Andy Cusack took charge for the the first season before changing the following year to skipper a largely social 3rd XI, which played a handful of games each year from 1986-90.
 Indeed socially the club had become quite active.
-The clubhouse was well utilised with quiz and games evenings, and in August 1987 the first tour to Salisbury took place, which has remained an annual event since.
+The clubhouse was well used with quiz and games evenings, and in August 1987 the first tour to Salisbury took place, which continued for several years.

 However, the relegation had hurt the club more significantly than just being downed for one season, as several of the more talented youngsters left in search of a higher standard of hockey elsewhere.
 This resulted in a demoralising 1991-92 where the 1st XI could only secure 3 wins from 24 games and scored only 17 goals all season.
 It was to prove to be the last season that ORs were to play in Division 1.